-VGA Connection
+VGA Connections

-One VGA port (VGA) is located on the rear I/O panel.
-The VGA connection provide analog interface support between the computer and the video displays.
-Refer to the layout below for the location of VGA port.
+There are two VGA connections in your system.
+The rear VGA port (VGA2) is located on the rear I/O panel, and the front VGA header is located at VGA1 on the motherboard.
+These VGA connections provide analog interface support between the computer and the video displays.
+Refer to the layout below for the locations of VGA connections.